 Multiple plan offering

-Let your employees choose their True Health by offering two or three health plans with a defined contribution option.
+Let your employees choose their True Health by offering up to three health plans with a defined contribution option.

 Advantages for the employer include: